Toronto, Canada

 Accommodation Tips & Recommendations

-Here is some helpful information on booking an Airbnb or hotel for the retreat week.
+Here is some helpful information on booking an Airbnb or hotel for the retreat weekend.

 Here’s a link to Airbnbs in the area.